Personalized Case Management (Non-Medical)

 The Buddy Program

-Our Buddy Program pairs clients with trained volunteers who can provide support in a casual and friendly manner—everything from a trip to a local museum, talking over a cup of coffee, or help with grocery shopping.
+Our Buddy Program is a peer-based support network that pairs clients with trained volunteers who can provide support in a casual and friendly manner—everything from a trip to a local museum, talking over a cup of coffee, or help with grocery shopping.
 Buddies provide immeasurable support to APRI clients who can benefit from face-to-face interaction and taking part in social activities.
-To learn more about volunteering for the program, or if you are a current APRI client who would like to be paired with a Buddy, please contact Dominique Torres Ramos at firstname.lastname@example.org
+To learn more about volunteering for the program, or if you are a current APRI client who would like to be paired with a volunteer, please contact Dominique Torres Ramos at firstname.lastname@example.org

 Afia Center for Health & Wellness

-APRI is proud to offer of a variety of services through our Afia Center for Health & Wellness, located at Mathewson Street Methodist Church in downtown Providence.
+APRI is proud to offer of a variety of services through our Afia Center for Health & Wellness, located at Open Doors, 485 Plainfield St. in Providence’s Silver Lake neighborhood.
 Afia is a drop-in center that operates on Wednesdays and Thursdays 12-3 p.m. and offers hot meals; a food pantry that also includes access to personal care items; outings and group activities; and much more.
 New members must meet with APRI’s program coordinator to determine eligibility for services.
 There is no fee associated with the services offered through the Afia Center.

 Clients who have a statement or evaluation from their medical provider indicating the need of a nutritional supplement are provided cases of Ensure Plus or Glucerna.
 Clients who have health insurance are eligible for this program if they can show written proof that they cannot get nutritional supplements from their own pharmacy.
 APRI’s licensed dietitian provides counseling for a client who is prescribed nutritional supplements.